Table of contents

 With our Free plan, you have access to a selection of our features.
 You'll be able to engage with your customers and use your business’s narrative to your advantage.
 This guide will show you how to set up your account and we'll provide some helpful resources to use as you get started.

-1. Sign up and claim your company profile
+1. Sign up and claim your business profile

 If your business has multiple locations, and you’d like to collect reviews for each one individually, you should set up location reviews.

-Note: Your company profile page will have ads.
+Note: Your business profile page will have ads.
 To remove them, you’ll need to upgrade to Standard.

 3. Apply for a business category